jankislinger/full-page-recommender/README.md

 # Full Page Recommender

-This algorithm serves personalized pages with a list of collections and their corresponding items instead of a single set of items.
-It highlights the most relevant collections at the top and includes soft de-duplication to showcase the entire catalog, encouraging users to explore beyond their usual choices.
+The Full Page Recommender (FPR) delivers personalized pages with collections of items instead of a single list.
+Relevant collections appear at the top, using soft de-duplication to showcase the catalog and encourage users to explore beyond their typical interests.

-A collection is a group of scored items with a label for display.
-Collections can be sorted to keep the item order fixed, which is useful for static lists like _"Top 10 Books This Week."_
+A collection is a labeled group of scored items.
+Collections can maintain fixed item orders, useful for static lists like _"Top 10 Books This Week."_

-An item's score within a collection reflects its relevance to the user and the collection.
-For example, [_"Zombieland"_][zombieland-wiki] may score higher in the _"Comedy Movies"_ collection than in _"Post-Apocalyptic Movies"_ since post-apocalyptic viewers may not be interested in it.
+An item's score reflects its relevance to both the user and the collection.
+For example, [_"Zombieland"_][zombieland-wiki] might score higher in _"Comedy Movies"_ than in _"Post-Apocalyptic Movies"_ due to audience preferences.

-Item scores can originate from a single recommendation algorithm, but this is not mandatory.
-For instance, one might use a model based on item metadata for collections with cold items, like _"Just Released,"_ while employing a rating-based model for other collections.
-The FPR algorithm does not provide a model, but I plan to add [EASE][ease-arxiv] in the future.
-Additionally, I aim to implement a solution to automatically generate collections and their labels using Node2Vec embedding and nested clustering.
+Scores can be derived from one or multiple recommendation models.
+For example, metadata-based models could handle _"Just Released"_ collections, while rating-based models fit others.
+FPR doesn’t include a model yet, but there are plans to add [EASE][ease-arxiv] and tools for auto-generating collections using Node2Vec embedding and nested clustering.

 ## Key Features

-### Item relevancy
+### Item Relevancy

-The recommendations from FPR follow recommendation ratings from any model that is provided to the system.
-Therefore, the recommendations are always relevant for the specific user or any other entity for which it is recommended.
-The model can also combine several models, each for different use cases.
-For example, one may use interaction-based model for most collections and metadata-based model for collections like _"Recently Added Movies"_ where there aren't enough interactions.
+FPR recommendations are based on any provided model, ensuring relevance to users.
+Multiple models can be combined for different use cases.

-### Promotes depth of catalog
+### Promotes Depth of Catalog

-The relevancy is preferred on top of the recommended page while bottom of the page serves as presentation of entire catalog.
-That is done to ensure that user is exposed to every genre (or similar categorization) the catalog contains.
-For example, somebody who is interested in comedies would see multiple rows containing comedy movies like _"Raunchy Comedies"_, _"Animated Comedy"_, _"Trending Comedies"_, etc. throughout the page.
-On the other hand, user that prefers different genres would probably receive just one _"Comedies"_ row.
+Top-ranked items appear prominently, while the bottom presents the broader catalog.
+This approach ensures users see the full range of genres or categories.
+For instance, comedy fans might see rows like _"Raunchy Comedies,"_ _"Animated Comedy,"_ and _"Trending Comedies"_ across the page, while others receive only a single _"Comedies"_ row.

-### Item de-duplication
+### Item De-duplication

-De-duplication uses item temperatures.
-When an item is recommended in a collection, its temperature increases, reducing its score for future rows.
-This allows the item to appear in multiple rows but keeps them spaced out.
+De-duplication uses item "temperatures."
+When an item is shown in a collection, its temperature rises, lowering its score in future rows.
+This ensures items can appear in multiple rows but remain spaced apart.

-### Device-specific recommendations
+### Device-Specific Recommendations

-Each device type typically shows different number of items without the need of horizontal scrolling.
-For that reason we allow passing in score for each tile position to optimize for each screen size.
+Different devices display varying numbers of items without scrolling.
+FPR supports position-based scoring to optimize recommendations for different screen sizes.

 ## Examples